MCCI Model 3411 Windows Driver & Test Tools

 4. A firmware update fails — DFU repeatedly times out or the unit won’t boot afterward.

-Have the checklist below ready, then email [email protected].
+Have the checklist below ready, then email techsupport@mcci.com.

-When contacting [email protected] or opening a portal ticket, please include all of the following to help us diagnose your issue quickly:
+When contacting techsupport@mcci.com or opening a portal ticket, please include all of the following to help us diagnose your issue quickly:

 Support Ticket Checklist